The Sound Hits You First: A Journey Into the Heart of Iguazu Falls

 The Lower Circuit (Circuito Inferior) is a 1.4-kilometer trail that takes you down — steep stairs, lots of them, no wheelchair access here — to the base of the falls.
 Where Devil's Throat gives you the overwhelming, incomprehensible view from above, the Lower Circuit puts you face-to-face with individual cascades.
 You're close enough to feel the temperature drop.
 Close enough that the noise isn't a roar anymore but a series of distinct thundering columns of water, each with its own pitch and rhythm.

-I got absolutely destroyed here.
+This is where you get absolutely destroyed.
 Not metaphorically.
 Physically.
-My camera bag, despite the dry bag inside, had water pooling in every zippered pocket.
-My shoes made squelching sounds for the rest of the day.
-My passport, tucked into what I thought was a waterproof pocket in my hiking pants, had wrinkled edges for weeks afterward.
+A camera bag, even with a dry bag inside, ends up with water pooling in every zippered pocket.
+Shoes squelch for the rest of the day.
+A passport tucked into a supposedly waterproof pocket can wrinkle at the edges for weeks afterward.

 Bring a waterproof phone pouch.
 Bring a dry bag.
 Bring a change of clothes.
-I'm not being dramatic.
+This is not being dramatic.

 The Boat Ride Under the Falls

-The Gran Aventura zodiac ride costs about $50 USD, and I'd hesitated on booking it.
-Fifty bucks for twelve minutes on the water seemed steep.
-It wasn't.
+The Gran Aventura zodiac ride costs about $50 USD, and it's easy to hesitate on booking it.
+Fifty bucks for twelve minutes on the water seems steep.
+It isn't.

 The experience starts with a short truck ride through the jungle — the truck itself is open-air and the road cuts through subtropical forest so thick the sunlight barely filters through.
 Then you board a heavy-duty zodiac with about 20 other people, all wearing life jackets that have clearly been soaked ten thousand times before.

-The driver — a compact woman named Sol who communicated entirely through hand gestures and laughter — gunned the engine and steered directly under a wall of falling water.
+The driver — a compact woman named Sol who communicates entirely through hand gestures and laughter — guns the engine and steers directly under a wall of falling water.
 Not near it.
 Under it.
-The pressure of the water hitting the zodiac felt like standing under a fire hose.
-Everyone screamed.
-Sol laughed.
-The boat spun, reversed, and went through a second waterfall.
+The pressure of the water hitting the zodiac feels like standing under a fire hose.
+Everyone screams.
+Sol laughs.
+The boat spins, reverses, and goes through a second waterfall.
 Then a third.

-I couldn't open my eyes for most of it.
-When I did, through the blur of water streaming down my face, I saw the scale of the thing from below — cliff walls draped in green, water columns the width of buildings falling from impossible heights, and Sol, steering with one hand, still laughing.
+You won't be able to open your eyes for most of it.
+When you do, through the blur of water streaming down your face, you catch the scale of the thing from below — cliff walls draped in green, water columns the width of buildings falling from impossible heights, and Sol, steering with one hand, still laughing.

 San Martin Island and the Quiet Side

 A free boat shuttle runs from the Lower Circuit to San Martin Island when water levels permit.
-Most days during my April visit, it was running.
+Most days in April, it's running.
 The island sits in the middle of the river, and the viewpoints on its far side are almost completely empty of people.

 There's a natural swimming pool at the base of San Martin Fall — cold, clear, and surrounded by jungle.
-I sat there for an hour, eating the medialunas I'd packed from the hotel breakfast, watching the water pour down the cliff face twenty meters away.
-Two coatis appeared on the rocks nearby, eyeing my pastries with the practiced nonchalance of professional thieves.
+Sit there for an hour, eating the medialunas you packed from the hotel breakfast, watching the water pour down the cliff face twenty meters away.
+Two coatis may appear on the rocks nearby, eyeing your pastries with the practiced nonchalance of professional thieves.

 Do not feed the coatis.
-I cannot stress this enough.
+This cannot be stressed enough.
 They look like cute raccoons.
 They are professional food muggers with sharp claws.
-Marcos told me a tourist got bitten the previous week trying to take a selfie with one, which required a hospital visit and rabies shots.
+Marcos will tell you about the tourist bitten the previous week trying to take a selfie with one, which required a hospital visit and rabies shots.

 The Macuco Trail — Where Nobody Goes

-On my second day — and you should absolutely do two days; the second day is 50% off if you get your ticket stamped before leaving on day one — I walked the Macuco Trail.
+On your second day — and you should absolutely do two days; the second day is 50% off if you get your ticket stamped before leaving on day one — walk the Macuco Trail.
 This is a 7-kilometer round-trip jungle path that leads to a hidden waterfall called Arrechea, and almost nobody takes it.

-In three hours, I saw exactly four other people.
-I also saw three toucans, a family of capuchin monkeys, more coatis than I could count, and a green-and-yellow snake that Marcos identified as a vine snake (harmless, he said, though my heart rate disagreed).
+In three hours, you might see exactly four other people.
+You'll also see three toucans, a family of capuchin monkeys, more coatis than you can count, and perhaps a green-and-yellow snake that Marcos identifies as a vine snake (harmless, he says, though your heart rate will disagree).

 The trail is flat, shaded, and free with park entry.
 The Arrechea waterfall at the end is small by Iguazu standards — maybe 25 meters — but falling into a pool you have entirely to yourself changes the experience.
-I swam.
-The water was cool, brown-tinted from tannins, and tasted faintly of earth.
+Swim.
+The water is cool, brown-tinted from tannins, and tastes faintly of earth.

-Full Moon — The Thing I Almost Missed
+Full Moon — The Thing Most People Miss

-I nearly left Puerto Iguazu without knowing about the full moon walks.
-Five nights around each full moon, the park opens for guided nocturnal visits to Devil's Throat.
-Tickets are about $40 USD and sell out fast — I got one of the last spots through a cancellation.
+It's easy to leave Puerto Iguazu without ever learning about the full moon walks.
+For five nights around each full moon, the park opens for guided nocturnal visits to Devil's Throat.
+Tickets are about $40 USD and sell out fast — a cancellation may be the only way you snag one of the last spots.

-Walking the catwalk in darkness, with the falls invisible but thundering ahead, was unsettling in the best way.
-When we reached the platform, the mist caught the moonlight and produced a moonbow — a lunar rainbow, pale and ghostly, arcing through the spray.
+Walking the catwalk in darkness, with the falls invisible but thundering ahead, is unsettling in the best way.
+At the platform, the mist catches the moonlight and produces a moonbow — a lunar rainbow, pale and ghostly, arcing through the spray.

-Six of us stood there in silence.
-The guide turned off his flashlight.
-The sound of the water was different at night — lower, somehow, or maybe I was just more attuned to it without visual distraction.
-The moonbow shifted slowly as clouds moved across the moon.
+Six of you stand there in silence.
+The guide turns off his flashlight.
+The sound of the water is different at night — lower, somehow, or maybe you're just more attuned to it without visual distraction.
+The moonbow shifts slowly as clouds move across the moon.

-I don't have a photo.
-Cameras can't capture moonbows without long exposures and a tripod, and the mist would have destroyed any setup.
-But I have the memory of standing in complete darkness, soaked, cold, listening to the largest waterfall system in the world and watching a rainbow made of moonlight.
+There's no photo to bring home.
+Cameras can't capture moonbows without long exposures and a tripod, and the mist would destroy any setup.
+What you keep instead is the memory of standing in complete darkness, soaked, cold, listening to the largest waterfall system in the world and watching a rainbow made of moonlight.

 Some things you just have to see.